funkhaus/wp-shopify/README.md

 ## Readme below:

-wp-shopify (WPS) is a Wordpress plugin that integrates the [Shopify Buy Button](https://help.shopify.com/api/sdks/js-buy-sdk) API with Wordpress for easy and powerful store construction.
+wp-shopify (WPS) is a [Vuepress](https://github.com/funkhaus/vuepress) plugin that integrates the [Shopify Storefront API](https://help.shopify.com/api/custom-storefronts/storefront-api) with Vuepress for fast and powerful store construction.

-It consists of two parts:

-*   A **syncing** tool to keep your Wordpress site connected to your Shopify store, and
-*   A set of **templating** functions to make building a store and a shopping cart easier.

 # Table of Contents